Information about taking part in the survey

 British Social Attitudes is the only study of its kind.
 The study is respected by the media, politicians and charities.
 By taking part you will be helping us to uncover the views of people in Britain today.
 What we find out is used to inform policy and make a difference to the lives of people across the nation.

 The findings of the study will be featured in the newspapers, on television and radio, and will be discussed in Parliament.
 In previous years, the survey has been widely used by national charities, government departments, public bodies, academia and independent researchers.
-This year, the survey is funded by the British Academy and the Department for Work and Pensions.
+This year, the survey is funded by the Department for Work and Pensions, Nuffield Trust, King’s Fund, the University of Warwick, the University of Reading and the Government Equalities Office.

 Taking part is an opportunity to shape what's debated in Parliament and what's talked about online and in the newspapers.
 We rely on your help to ensure that the opinions and views of people like you are represented.
 It doesn't matter if you have a strong opinion or not - we are interested in whatever you have to say.